ItsLogical/LetsLearnIP-ProgrammingForEconomists/explanations/assignments/chapter2/electronics.md

 Once we have the highest of the three in a variable, calculating the discount and the total is trivial.
 Don't forget to put the discount percentage in a constant at the top of your file, though.
-The TA's *love* that stuff.
+The TA's *love* that kind of stuff.

 The finished program looks as follows: